TomCasavant/ohio-sites/README.md

 1061 Total

 ## Add new site
+Just send it to me and I can add it in

+*or*

-Manually add a new site by editing the csv, then re-run `csv_to_json.py`, `duplicates.py`, `opml.py`, and both alphabetical python scripts.
+Manually add a new site by editing the csv, then re-run `csv_to_json.py`, `duplicates.py`, `opml.py`, and both alphabetical python scripts

+*or*

-*or* Create a new issue, select 'Submit a new site'.
+Create a new issue, select 'Submit a new site'.
 Fill out the required fields and the Github action *should* create a PR for your new site automatically.

 ### Suggestions
 When looking for RSS feeds on a site, install an add-on like [Feed Indicator for Firefox](https://addons.mozilla.org/en-US/firefox/addon/feed-indicator/) or [RSS Feed Finder for Chrome](https://chromewebstore.google.com/detail/rss-feed-finder/gneplfjjnfmbgimbgonejfoaiphdfkcp) to detect if there are hidden feeds on a page.
 You can also just try adding `/feed`, `/rss`, `/blog.xml`, or `/blog-feed.xml` to the end of the URL and see if there's a hidden feed there.
 Empty feeds (feeds that have no content, possibly because of a misconfiguration or any number of reasons) are accepted.